Baker McKenzie: Controversies

-According to the ICIJ, Baker McKenzie has a history of working with "notorious fraudsters and autocratic regimes."

 In 1986, Geoffrey Bowers, then a New York attorney, filed a complaint with the New York State Division of Human Rights, charging that he had been fired from his job at the Manhattan branch of Baker McKenzie law firm after AIDS-related lesions appeared on his face.
 The firm maintained that he was fired purely for his performance.
 Two months after testifying at a hearing on the complaint, he died at age 33.
-The case was resolved in his favor in late December, when Baker McKenzie was ordered to pay $500,000 to Bowers' estate.
+The case was resolved in his favor in late December when Baker McKenzie was ordered to pay $500,000 to Bowers' estate.
 It was one of the first AIDS discrimination cases to go to a public hearing.
 Baker McKenzie appealed but subsequently withdrew the appeal after they negotiated a confidential settlement in 1995 with Bowers' family forbidding parties from ever discussing the case or the terms of the agreement.
 These events were one inspiration for the film Philadelphia, starring Tom Hanks and Denzel Washington (the script of which was derived from numerous sources).
-The film's credits include the following message: "This motion picture was inspired in part by Geoffrey Bowers’ AIDS discrimination lawsuit, the courage and love of the Angius family and the struggles of the many others who, along with their loved ones, have experienced discrimination because of AIDS."

 In 1994, in a seminal case, a legal secretary, Rena Weeks, successfully sued the law firm for sexual harassment.
 The trial court ordered the law firm to pay $6.9 million in punitive damages, making it one of the largest damage awards in history for this type of action.
 On May 4, 1998, the California Court of Appeal for the First District upheld the trial court's judgment in full, and the Supreme Court of California denied review.
 A subsequent dispute among Weeks' victorious attorneys as to the division of fees among them (she had signed a contingent fee agreement for 40% of her recovery) did reach the Supreme Court of California in 2002; the court held that the later-associated co-counsel could not recover the full amount he sought because Weeks' attorneys had not obtained her consent to an agreement to split fees among co-counsel from different firms as required by California court rules.
 Martin R. Greenstein, the partner whose actions resulted in Weeks' successful lawsuit, was given a public reproval by the State Bar of California on March 26, 1998, and for obvious reasons, is no longer with Baker McKenzie (the Court of Appeal decision noted that he was terminated by the firm in August 1993).